lfryc/blueprint-parser/doc/APIBlueprintSpecification.md

 * `<parameter name>` is a parameter name as written in [Endpoint Section][EndpointSection]'s URI (e.g. "id").
 * `<default value>` is **optional** parameter default or example value (e.g. 1234).
 * `<type>` is **optional** parameter type as expected by your API (e.g. "number").

+You do not have to enumerate every parameters in the URI.

 Example: